clux/dotfiles/README.md

 make config
 make ui
 sudo make etc
-make xdg
+make xdg # asks for sudo
 ```

 The first symlinks all files herein to `$HOME` so they can be tracked.
 The second updates UI through `dconf` and `gconf`.

 ## Sublime
-Because sublime-text is annoyingly manual in some areas:
+Some manual steps required.

 - [license](https://mail.google.com/mail/u/0/#search/sublime+license/13a942d72a211e81)
 - [package control](https://packagecontrol.io/installation)